TheMrAI/TheMrAI.github.io/multithreading/memory_orders.md

 variables affected by the relevant happens-before relationships.
 On top of this sequential consistency is only guaranteed if all operations are tagged with memory_order_seq_cst on a given modification order.
-When this stops being the case a previously sequentially consistent atomic operation can be thought of a memory_order_release (on a store) or memory_order_acquire (on a load).
+When this stops being the case a previously sequentially consistent atomic operation will be denoted to that of a pair of memory_order_release (on a store) and memory_order_acquire (on a load).

 ### [Relaxed ordering](https://en.cppreference.com/w/cpp/atomic/memory_order#Relaxed_ordering)

 ### [Release-Acquire ordering](https://en.cppreference.com/w/cpp/atomic/memory_order#Release-Acquire_ordering)

-The above definitions are not easy to comprehend and given their interconnected nature either the whole thing is absorbed at once or confusion ensues.
-You might have noticed that the definitions although specify a lot of things they still leave some questions lingering behind.
-What is the point of a release sequence?
-Why would a suitably tagged pair of atomic operations **A**, **B** on object **M** synchronize whit each other if between them there can be any number of read-modify-write operations?
-The answers in this case are clearly specified by the standard in the below two rules both from section [31.4](https://isocpp.org/files/papers/N4860.pdf#section.31.4):

-- 2 An atomic operation **A** that performs a release operation on an atomic object **M** synchronizes with an atomic operation **B** that performs an acquire operation on **M** and takes its value from any side effect in the release sequence headed by **A**.
-- 10 Atomic read-modify-write operations shall always read the last value (in the modification order) written before the write associated with the read-modify-write operation.